jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 ![**Sequence diagram showing the aggregation of low-level REST resources by an intermediary.** A client fetches an author's publication list and then their first three articles.
-This sequence represents the most commonly used technique in which the client does not react to the response until it is complete.
-In this example the second wave of requests cannot be made until the original response is complete, at which time they are issued in quick succession.
+This sequence represents the most commonly used technique in which the client does not react util the response is complete.
 \label{rest_timeline_1}](images/rest_timeline_1.png)

-![**Revised aggregation sequence for a client capable of progressively interpreting the resources.** Because arrows in UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent fragments of an incremental response.
-Each request for an individual publication is made as soon as its URL can be extracted from the publications list and once all required data has been read from the original response it is aborted rather than continuing to download unnecessary data. \label{rest_timeline_2}](images/rest_timeline_2.png)
+![**Revised aggregation sequence showing a client which progressively interprets the resources.** Because the arrows in a UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent fragments of an incremental response.
+Each request for an individual publication is made as soon as its URL can be extracted from the publications list and once all required links have been read from the original response it is aborted rather than continuing to download unnecessary data. \label{rest_timeline_2}](images/rest_timeline_2.png)